-- Since there are two routing algorithms, it will be tempting for you and your partner to each implement an algorithm independently.
-WE STRONGLY SUGGEST THAT YOU DO NOT DO THIS.
-It'll take some time to understand the framework, and that will be made a lot easier if the two of you work together.
-Furthermore, after you implement the first algorithm, you'll find the second to be a lot easier. - You will probably find it easier to implement the distance vector algorithm first since it doesn't require any node-local representation of the topology. - Your implementations should not assume limits on the number of nodes and edges.
+- Your implementations should not assume limits on the number of nodes and edges.
 On the other hand, it does not have to be blindingly fast.
 You may find it very useful to leverage STL components such as vector.
-For example vector<vector<double>> would give you an extensible table for the distance vector algorithm. - For the link-state algorithm, simple Djikstra is fine.
-Don't worry about making the graph implementation fancy.
-The graph implementation in topology.cc is probably going to limit your performance anyway. - For link-state, you will need to implement flooding to convey a link update received by your node to all other nodes in the network.
-The simulator will only deliver link updates to the node from which the link is outgoing. - You're going to have two rather different implementations of Node, Table, and RoutingMessage, link-state and distance-vector.
-You should separate these implementations using separate files or #ifs as shown above. - Keep it simple.
+For example vector<vector<double> > would give you an extensible table for the distance vector algorithm. - There will be two different implementations of Node, Table, and RoutingMessage, link-state and distance-vector, although you will only be working on distance-vector.
+The implementations are separated using #ifs as shown above. - Keep it simple.
 You won't be graded on performance.
-It is possible to write each algorithm in 100 lines of code or so.
+It is possible to write the algorithm in 200 lines of code or so.